 Here at Two Kinky Cooks, we know how it feels to go hungry.
 Although times have changed, memories of beans on toast for 3-4 days in a row are never far from our minds.
 We started out as two amateur cooks with no knowledge or understanding of spices or cooking techniques, but thanks to our weeks with Gousto, we have developed a passion for cooking like never before.
 All of the recipes we bring to you are affordable, use ingredients readily available in superstores and require no specialist equipment or techniques.
 We’ve found our new kitchen confidence, and we want to share it with you.

 2. To support and encourage ethical, environmentally-friendly farming and produce.

 Growing up close to the agricultural industry, Helen understands some of the practices involved in the trade.
 Although neither Matt nor Helen are vegans, both understand the inhumanity of the slaughter process and support and encourage research into alternatives and lab-grown meats.
-However, we also understand the large volumes of water consumed by catering for a vegan diet and understand the importance of striking a balanc the twoe.
-To help reduce our carbon footprint, Two Kinky Cooks follow a reductarian diet and uses fresh, local produce in all of our dishes.
+However, we also understand the large volumes of water consumed by catering for a vegan diet and understand the importance of striking a balance between the two.
+To help reduce our carbon footprint, Two Kinky Cooks follow a reductarian diet and use fresh, local produce in all of our dishes.